wchen329/mips-tools/README.md

 UNIX compiling can be done currently by grouping the needed source files in g++ and compiling.
 A standard UNIX/GNU Makefile is soon to arive though!

 ## Using
-To use MIPS-Tools directly, run the *MIPS Tools Shell"*.
+To use MIPS-Tools directly, run the *MIPS Tools Shell*.

 ## Features
 The following is a list of planned features for the simulator: